 How to apply

 Thank you for your interest in the Living Systems Counselling Clinical Internship Program in Marriage and Family Therapy and Pastoral Counselling.

-For the Program Outline and Application Procedures please click here: Program Outline & Application Procedures
+For the Program Outline and Application Procedures please click here: Training Program Outline & Application Procedures

 Please address your inquiries and applications to: